uc3m-aerospace/MOLTO-3BP/README.md

 # MOLTO-3BP
-Multi-Objective Low-Thrust Optimizer for Three Body Problem [![DOI](https://zenodo.org/badge/169291732.svg)](https://zenodo.org/badge/latestdoi/169291732) Change the DOI toe the new one generated
+Multi-Objective Low-Thrust Optimizer for Three Body Problem [![DOI](https://zenodo.org/badge/169291732.svg)](https://zenodo.org/badge/latestdoi/169291732)

 MOLTO-3BP is a fully automated Matlab tool for the preliminary design of low-thrust trajectories in the restricted three body problem.
 The software toool applies only for transfers departing from a Earht's circular orbit to a Moon's circular Orbit.